flavioruiz/practice-terms/donna-nikander/terms.md

 - Delays in medical evaluation and treatment could occur due to deficiencies or failures of the equipment.
 In the event that there is an equipment or technological failure during a telemedicine encounter, you should call the following phone number for instructions from your Nikander Corp practitioner on how to receive follow-up or ongoing care (303) 444-6800;
 - In very rare instances, security protocols could fail, causing a breach of privacy of personal medical information;
 - In rare cases, a lack of access to complete medical records may result in adverse drug interactions or allergic reactions or other judgment errors;
 - In the event of any adverse or unexpected reaction to treatment that may occur during or after your telemedicine encounter, your should follow-up with your primary care physician or emergency room, if applicable, or call your Nikander Corp practitioner at the following phone number: (303) 444-6800.
-Informed Consent for

 ###By signing this form, I understand the following:###